chrissobolewski/htmm/_pages/about.md

 - seek advice on managing your [[Personal budget]]
 - want to make more money, either through [[Investments]] or just [[Increasing your income]]

+I promise this page will respect your time.
+My goal here is to distill the personal finance concepts (which can often seem complex and overwhelming) into essentials and describe it clearly.

+I will also respect your privacy.
+You won't find here any trackers from Facebook, Google, or anything like that.

 ### Contact me
 ✉️ Ask questions, discuss, and comment — at me <a href="https://twitter.com/howtomngmoney">@howtomngmoney</a> on Twitter.